DatKidDude/phishing-simulation-logger/notes.md

 1. Will start out with just a link until I get the website running

+## Phase 1.5: Build email server

+**Goal**: Design an email server to send out phishing email

+1. (1.5) Use smtplib to send out the email template

 ## Phase 2: Build the Local Server

 **Goal**: Create the backend that logs information